Recursion, Maps, And Folds

 The keyword do introduces a block of code that uses do notation.
 The block consists of expressions of a few types:

-• Expressions that bind elements of an array to a name.
-These are indicated with the backwards-facing arrow <-, with a name on the left, and an expression on the right whose type is an array.
+- Expressions that bind elements of an array to a name.
+These are indicated with the backwards-facing arrow

-• Expressions that do not bind elements of the array to names.
-The do result is an example of this kind of expression and is illustrated in the last line, pure [i, j].
+doresult is an example of this kind of expression and is illustrated in the last line,pure [i, j]. - Expressions that give names to expressions, using the

 This new notation hopefully makes the structure of the algorithm clearer.
 If you mentally replace the arrow <- with the word "choose", you might read it as follows: "choose an element i between 1 and n, then choose an element j between i and n, and return [i, j]".